christianalfoni/formsy-react/README.md

   }
 });
 ```
 Sets the value of your form input component.
 Notice that it does not have to be a text input.
 Anything can set a value on the component.
-Think calendars, checkboxes, autocomplete stuff etc.
+Think calendars, checkboxes, autocomplete stuff etc. Running this method will trigger a **setState()** on the component and do a render.

 #### <a name="hasvalue">hasValue()</a>
 ```javascript